opentofu/opentofu/docs/static-evaluation.md

 ```

 ### Static Context Design
-At the heart of the project lies an evaluation context, similar to what currently exist in the tofu and lang package.
+At the heart of the project lies an evaluation context, similar to what currently exist in the `tofu` and `lang` packages.
 It must serve a similar purpose, but has some differing requirements.

 Any static evaluator must be able to:
 * Evaluate a hcl expression or block into a single cty value
   - Provide detailed insight into why a given expression or block can not be turned into a cty value
-* Be constructed with variables derived from a parent static context
+* Be constructed with variables derived from a parent static context corresponding to parent modules
-  - This is primarlly for passing values down the module call stack, while maintaining references
+  - This is primarily for passing values down the module call stack, while maintaining references

 There are three potential paths in implementing a static evaluator:
-* Build a custom streamlined (?) solution for this specific problem and it's current use cases
+* Build a custom solution for this specific problem and it's current use cases
+  - This will not be shared with the existing evaluation context
   - This approach was taken in the prototypes
   - Can be flexible during development
   - Does not break other packages